 • Section 10.554(1)(i)3., Rules of the Auditor General, requires us to communicate noncompliance with provisions of contracts or grant agreements, or abuse, that have occurred, or are likely to have occurred, that have an effect on the financial statements that is less than material but which warrants the attention of those charged with governance.
-Such recommendations are included in item 2020-1 Current Year's Findings and Recommendations to improve Financial Management.
+In conjunction with our audit, we did not have any such findings.